 It is my experience that soldier fly maggots appear when the contents of your worm farm become too wet (often when too many moist kitchen scraps are added in one go) or too acidic, or both.
 They can also appear in compost heaps if they contain lots of kitchen scraps or other organic waste.To tip the balance back in favour of your earthworms, mix in a coarse fibrous material such as shredded newspaper or lucerne hay with moist materials.
 Also, a sprinkle of garden lime (or Tumbleweed Worm Farm and Compost Conditioner) will neutralise any build up of organic acids.

-There is a whole variety of organisms such as mites, frogs, flies, spiders and even snakes that will be attracted by the composting process.
+There is a whole variety of organisms such as mites, frogs, flies and spiders that will be attracted by the composting process.
 The challenge is to keep the environment such that your earthworms thrive!

 For lots of information on home growing vegies, worm farming and lots more, check out the book